kauffman77/shellslayer/setup-files/level_20_sed/README.md

 Please repair the poem, paladin.
-It may take aeons to do so with your text editor but I have heard that the power of Stream Editing, that of `sed`, may be of use in case such as this.
+It may take aeons to do so with your text editor but I have heard that the power of Stream Editing, that of `sed`, may be of use in cases such as this.

 # Objective
 Traditional Unix command line tools provide a wealth of programmatic